pandaueno0156/stock-analytics-dashboard/README.md

 A modern web-based interactive dashboard for stock market analysis and visualization.

 ## Features
--- Stock price and financial metrics tracking and trend visualization
+-- Stock price and financial metrics tracking and trend visualization with customizable timeline

 -- Stock performance comparison aginst competitors and index benchmark

+-- Real-time related stock news

 ## Technologies Used
 -- Python Steamlit